darnstrom/pdaqp/README.md

 │   ├── pointlocation.c
 │   └── pointlocation.h
 ```
-The package also has the optional dependency [plotly](https://github.com/plotly/plotly.py) which allows the critical regions and the optimal solution to be plotted using
+The critical regions and the optimal solution can be plotted with the commands
 ```python
 mpQP.plot_regions()
 mpQP.plot_solution()